Bergamo

 Weather

-Bergamo experiences a temperate climate with warm summers and cold winters.
-During summer (June-August), temperatures range from 16°C to 28°C with occasional rain showers.
-In winter (December-February), temperatures drop to 0°C to 8°C, with snowfall possible.
-Humidity levels usually stay around 70-80%, and the air quality is generally good.
+Bergamo enjoys a temperate climate with warm summers and cold winters.
+Average summer temperatures range from 18°C to 28°C, while winter temperatures can drop to 0°C to 7°C. The city experiences moderate rainfall throughout the year with slightly higher precipitation in the spring and fall months.
+Humidity levels are generally comfortable, and air quality is good in the area.

 Language